williamraccagni/Ada.py/README.md

 This software requires **Python3**, available [here](https://www.python.org/)

 ## How to use it
-Type into bash the following code:
+Type in bash the following code:

 ```
-sdsdsd
+python .\Adaboost.py T
 ```

-fdfdf
+The parameter T indicates the number of decision stumps to be used.
+These are generated automatically in the code from the dataset.

+## Results obtained